mikolajroszak/qsp-protocol-node/doc/node-operator.md

 * A password that you created for the keystore, we shall refer to it as `[MyEtherWallet password]`
 * A keystore file that allows you to access your account through MyEtherWallet, we shall refer to it as `[MyEtherWallet keystore file]`

+*Tip: When you first download your keystore file, rename the file and move it to a location that you will easily find in the future.*

 Now you can try to access your account through MyEtherWallet to read your address.

 1. Click `Access My Wallet`